jaystack/repatch/docs/store.md

 #### Notes

-1) Middlewares can modify the given reducer, so that is not guaranteed that the `dispatch` returns the original reducer that was taken as argument.
+Middlewares can modify the given reducer, so that is not guaranteed that the `dispatch` returns the original reducer that was taken as argument.
-2) The `dispatch` only runs the reducer, when the final reducer (after applying middlewares) is still a function.
-If the final reducer is a function, then the dispatch modifies the state by its returned value.
-This behaviour is strongly used by the [thunk](thunk.md) middleware, that returns the returned value of the delegate.

 ### `subscribe(listener)`